Brief (architecture): Development of the brief

+Input for the brief

+The development of a brief is a process of forming a clear list of the client’s and building users’ needs through different workplace research methods.

 Schedule of accommodation

 In the later stages of writing a brief, a schedule of accommodation is sometimes drawn up that will specify precisely the number and size of rooms that will be required, the relationships between rooms and groups of rooms, the finishes, equipment, furniture that will fit the room for its functional purpose and the environmental conditions that will assist the purpose.
 Environmental conditions might include temperature range, humidity, air movement, acoustic isolation, etc..The schedule of accommodation is prepared by an expert to help in determining the minimum space required on site to develop and finish a given design.
 The schedule of accommodation is guided by the brief analysis of every space since every space have set standards and requirement.